nuatmochoi/influxdb-mcp-http-server/README.md

 # InfluxDB MCP Server

 A Model Context Protocol (MCP) server that exposes access to an InfluxDB instance using the InfluxDB OSS API v2.
+Mostly built with Claude Code.

 ## Features